getBoolean/ebook2kavita/README.md

 - Groups `.epub` files into series based on series name, year/part #, short stories, web/light novel, and fan/official translation.
+- Repair malformed `.epub` files.
+(Note, in rare cases this may take a long time.)
 - Automatically runs Calibre's `DeDRM` plugin if it is installed.

 ## Usage